Last updated: March 17, 2026

 Because position trades are held for so long, risk management is less about avoiding small losses and more about surviving major market swings.
 The goal is to set up a trade that can withstand months of volatility without getting stopped out prematurely.

-• Use multiple, smaller positions: Instead of going “all-in” on a single entry, it’s often wiser to open a smaller initial position.
-This allows a trader to add to the trade at a later date if the trend continues, while still controlling overall risk.
+• Use multiple, smaller positions: Instead of going “all-in” on a single entry, it is often wiser to open a smaller initial position.
+This allows you to add to the trade as the trend confirms your thesis while maintaining a controlled overall risk profile.

 • Place stops based on structure: Stop-loss orders should not be based on an arbitrary pip amount.
 They must be placed logically beyond a major technical zone, such as below a major swing low or a long-term moving average, that would invalidate the entire long-term trade idea if broken.

-• Monitor major fundamental events: While position traders ignore daily noise, they must stay aware of major economic events that could fundamentally alter a long-term trend.
-Key events to watch include central bank meetings (FOMC), inflation reports (CPI), and employment data (Non-Farm Payrolls).
+• Monitor major fundamental events: While position traders ignore daily noise, they must stay aware of significant shifts in the macro landscape.
+Key events to watch on the economic calendar include central bank meetings (FOMC), inflation reports (CPI), and employment data (Non-Farm Payrolls).

 To understand position trading, it’s helpful to see where it fits on the trading spectrum.
 The main difference between trading styles is the holding period, which in turn dictates the strategy, risk, and psychological demands.